KiaArmani/NFLBot/README.md

 ### Prerequisites

-In order to run the Bot, you need to set the following Environment Variables and a MongoDB instance:
+In order to run any given service, you need to set the following Environment Variables and a MongoDB instance:

 ```
-NFLBOT_DISCORDTOKEN: API Token for the Discord Bot Application
+XUR_{SERVICENAME}_DISCORDTOKEN: API Token for the Discord Bot Application
-NFLBOT_BUNGIETOKEN: API Token for the Bungie Application
+XUR_{SERVICENAME}_BUNGIETOKEN: API Token for the Bungie Application
-NFLBOT_CLANID: ID of your Destiny Clan
+XUR_{SERVICENAME}_CLANID: ID of your Destiny Clan
-NFLBOT_MONGOSTRING: Connection String to connect to your MongoDB instance
+XUR_{SERVICENAME}_MONGOSTRING: Connection String to connect to your MongoDB instance
 ```

-You'll also need Visual Studio 2019 with .NET Core 2.2 installed in order to run the Bot from VS and develop for it.
+You'll also need Visual Studio 2019 with .NET Core 3.0 installed in order to run the Bot from VS and develop for it.

 ## Deployment

-Use the default "Publish" functionality from Visual Studio to create release binaries.
+Use the default "Publish" functionality from Visual Studio to create release binaries and / or publish a docker image.

-## Commands

-The following Commands are available:

-* !nfl help - Shows a list of available commands
-* !nfl top {0} - Shows the overall top scores across all Ordeal Activities, {0} being the amount of results you want.
-* !nfl score {0} {ADEPT/HERO/MASTER/LEGEND} - Shows the Top10 of a given Nightfall. {0} being the Nightfall Name.
-* !nfl init - Requires Bot Owner.
-Resets the Score database.
-* !nfl load - Requires Bot Owner.
-Forces loading of new scores.
-* !nfl player {0} {1} {2} {ADEPT/HERO/MASTER/LEGEND} - Gets a players scores. {0} is the player name. {1} the amount of results. {2} the activity name.
-(Everything but the name is optional)

 ## Built With